What is an SMTP Server?

 When you verify that each email in your list is real and active, you significantly increase the odds of your emails landing in the inbox of your recipients, and actually getting your message across rather than bouncing back or being filtered as spam.

-Introducing AbstractAPI's Email Validation API
+Introducing AbstractAPI's Email Validation API (Your Newest, Sweetest Treat, for a Cleaner List)

-AbstractAPI's Email Validation API is a tool designed to ensure the validity of emails.
-It checks emails against various parameters, identifying and filtering out invalid or risky addresses.
-You also get handy features for identifying emails from disposable and free providers, suggesting corrections for typos, and checking if the domain is active and able to receive mail.
+You also get handy features for identifying emails sent from disposable and free providers, suggesting corrections for typos, and checking if the domain is active and able to receive mail.

 Additionally, the API assesses the risk associated with an email address, helping you maintain clean email lists and improving deliverability.